 4. Don’t try to be all things to all people.
 Find your vein of gold.
 Find what you do well as an actor and do that to your very best ability.
 There’s the right actor for every role.
 But you are not the right actor for every role.

-5. Your opportunity will come, always believe in yourself, keep working hard, and look forward to the day where one phone call can turn everything around.
+5. Your opportunity will come; always believe in yourself, keep working hard and look forward to the day where one phone call turns everything around.

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?
 Can you share a story about that?